NBL1 South: History

 In October 2018, following the demise of the South East Australian Basketball League (SEABL), Basketball Victoria announced a new senior elite league to take the reins as Australia's pre-eminent semi-professional basketball league.
-All Victorian-based SEABL teams joined the new league, while Eltham Wildcats, Knox Raiders, Ringwood Hawks and Waverley Falcons also joined the league from the Big V. The North-West Tasmania Thunder men and Launceston Tornadoes women also kept their place, as did Basketball Australia's Centre of Excellence teams.
+All Victorian-based SEABL teams joined the new league, while Eltham Wildcats, Knox Raiders, Ringwood Hawks and Waverley Falcons also joined the league from the Big V. The North-West Tasmania Thunder men and Launceston Tornadoes women also kept their place, as did the BA Centre of Excellence.
 In February 2019, the league was named NBL1 after Basketball Victoria partnered with the National Basketball League (NBL).

 The NBL1 in 2019 was a single league and consisted of one conference.
 After a successful first season, the NBL expanded the NBL1 in 2020 by introducing Basketball Victoria's inaugural 2019 league and teams as the new South Conference and partnering with Basketball Queensland and Basketball South Australia to make the Queensland Basketball League (QBL) and South Australian Premier League the new North and Central conferences.
 However, due to the COVID-19 pandemic, the 2020 season was cancelled for all three conferences.

 On 1 September 2021, the 2021 NBL1 South season was cancelled due to the COVID-19 pandemic in Victoria.
 With a combined 154 men's and women's games that could not be completed, it was decided to abandon the season with no champions and no individual awards.

+For the 2026 season, the NBL1 South Finals series expanded from 8 to 10 teams for the first time.